RadialDevGroup/ombudsman/management/HIRING.md

 ## Before First Day
  - Set up accounts (see below)
  - Send a welcome email to their personal email address.
 Include the following:
-   - Google email login and initial password, and personalized login instructions.
+   - Set up a Google email login, initial password, and personalized login instructions.
    - Hire Papework (W-4, I-9, and insurance application)[[1]](#f1)[[2]](#f2).
    - Request new hire bring ID documents (typically drivers license + social security card or passport).
  - Welcome new hires on Twitter.